Last updated by Alyssa k

 - You'll be instructed to get in touch with our support team so we can help you with your port update.

 - You'll receive directions on what needs to be modified in your port request along with a link that will take you to the Device settings page in your Ting account online.
-The CDMA device or GSM SIM card that the number is being ported to will have a Requires update link next to it.
+The CDMA phone or GSM SIM card that the number is being ported to will have a Requires update link next to it.
 Click it to update your port request.
 If you don't see any devices with this option, there should be a banner at the top of the page that you can click to get to the update form.

 - On your number transfer form, look for the text in red at the top that tells you what needs to be updated, and enter the correct information.